Central Intelligence Agency: 1960 U-2 incident

 Suspended from the ceiling of the glass-enclosed atrium: three models of the U-2, Lockheed A-12, and D-21 drone.
 These models are exact replicas at one-sixth scale of the real planes.
 All three had photographic capabilities.
 The U-2 was one of the first espionage planes developed by the CIA.
 The A-12 set unheralded flight records.
 The D-21 drone was one of the first crewless aircraft ever built.
 Lockheed Martin donated all three models to the CIA.

 After the bomber gap came the missile gap.
-Eisenhower wanted to use the U-2 to disprove the Missile Gap, but he had banned U-2 overflights of the USSR after meeting Secretary Khrushchev at Camp David.
-Another reason the President objected to the use of the U-2 was that, in the nuclear age, the intelligence he needed most was on their intentions, without which, the US would face a paralysis of intelligence.
+Eisenhower wanted to use the U-2 to disprove the missile gap, but he had banned U-2 overflights of the USSR after meeting Secretary Khrushchev at Camp David.
+Another reason the president objected to the use of the U-2 was that, in the nuclear age, the intelligence he needed most was on their intentions, without which the U.S. would face a paralysis of intelligence.
 He was particularly worried that U-2 flights could be seen as preparations for first-strike attacks.
 He had high hopes for an upcoming meeting with Khrushchev in Paris.
 Eisenhower finally gave in to CIA pressure to authorize a 16-day window for flights, which was extended an additional six days because of poor weather.
 On May 1, 1960, the Soviet Air Forces shot down a U-2 flying over Soviet territory.
-To Eisenhower, the ensuing coverup destroyed his perceived honesty and his hope of leaving a legacy of thawing relations with Khrushchev.
-Eisenhower later said that the U-2 coverup was the greatest regret of his presidency.
+To Eisenhower, the ensuing cover-up destroyed his perceived honesty and his hope of leaving a legacy of thawing relations with Khrushchev.
+Eisenhower later said that the U-2 cover-up was the greatest regret of his presidency.